bew508/ETC/README.md

 ### Templates

 `index.html`: HTML file for the home page.
+Gives a quick blurb about what the ETC is.

 ---